moja-global/FLINT-UI/README.md

 To contribute to FLINT-UI:
 1) Go through our contributing guidelines over [here.](https://github.com/moja-global/About_moja_global/tree/master/Contributing#community-contributions)
 2) Go through the Development Notes [here.](https://github.com/moja-global/FLINT-UI/blob/master/docs/DevelopmentGuide/DevelopmentNotes.rst).
-- If you have other questions, please write to info@moja.global

 ## How to Get Involved?
 moja global welcomes a wide range of contributions as explained in [Contributing document](https://github.com/moja-global/About-moja-global/blob/master/CONTRIBUTING.md) and the [About moja-global Wiki](https://github.com/moja-global/.github/wiki).